Unit 3 Linear Relationships Answer Key

 Summary

 Linear relationships are characterized by a constant rate of change and can be represented by the equation y = mx + b, where m is the slope and b is the y-intercept.
-The slope tells you how the variables relate to each other, while the y-intercept represents the starting value.
-Understanding how to find slope, write equations, and graph linear relationships are essential skills in algebra that apply to countless real-world situations And that's really what it comes down to..
+So naturally, the slope tells you how the variables relate to each other, while the y-intercept represents the starting value.
+Understanding how to find slope, write equations, and graph linear relationships are essential skills in algebra that apply to countless real-world situations No workaround needed..

 Mastering these concepts takes practice, so work through the problems in this answer key repeatedly until you feel confident.
 Remember that linear relationships are predictable once you understand the pattern—once you know the slope and intercept, you can determine any point on the line.